CS Tunari: Foundation and naming (1980–2004)

 From the summer of 2013 onward, with Virgil Nițoi returning, significant progress became evident.
 The club finished 8th in the 2013–14 season and climbed to 4th in the 2014–15 season.
 A tough 2015–16 campaign saw a drop to 12th under coach Florin Bratu, who replaced Nițoi after the team lost its first six matches of the season.
 Bratu departed the following summer and was succeeded by Tudorel Dumitru, who led the team to its best-ever finish at the time, securing 3rd place in the 2016–17 season, followed by a solid 7th-place finish in the 2017–18 season.

+During this period, CS Tunari also updated its branding and logo in 2018, adopting a red-and-white color scheme instead of the previous red-and-blue combination.
+The new emblem briefly reintroduced the name “Arsenal,” though the official club name remained CS Tunari.

 Ștefan Odoroabă coached the team for the next three and a half seasons, achieving a 6th-place finish in the 2018–19 season, 4th in the 2019–20 season, and 5th in the 2020–21 season.
 Odoroabă left Tunari in March 2022 and was replaced by Marcel Abăluță, who led the team to an impressive 2nd place in the 2021–22 season, qualifying for the promotion play-offs.
 After eliminating CS Afumați in the first round 5–2 on aggregate (3–2 at home and 2–0 away), the team lost the promotion in the second round to Progresul Spartac București, 1–7 on aggregate (0–4 at home and 1–3 away).